terrierteam/pyterrier_t5/README.md

 duo_pipeline = mono_pipeline % 50 >> duoT5 # apply a rank cutoff of 50 from monoT5 since duoT5 is too costly to run over the full result list
 ```

-Note that the models require the document text to be included in the dataframe (see [pt.text.get_text](https://pyterrier.readthedocs.io/en/latest/text.html#pyterrier.text.get_text)).
+Note that both approaches require the document text to be included in the dataframe (see [pt.text.get_text](https://pyterrier.readthedocs.io/en/latest/text.html#pyterrier.text.get_text)).

-MonoT5ReRanker and DuoT5ReRanker has the following options:
+MonoT5ReRanker and DuoT5ReRanker have the following options:
  - `model` (default: `'castorini/monot5-base-msmarco'` for mono, `'castorini/duot5-base-msmarco'` for duo).
 HGF model name.
 Defaults to a version trained on MS MARCO passage ranking.
  - `tok_model` (default: `'t5-base'`).
 HGF tokenizer name.
  - `batch_size` (default: `4`).
 How many documents to process at the same time.
  - `text_field` (default: `text`).
-The field in which the document text is stored.
+The dataframe attribute in which the document text is stored.
  - `verbose` (default: `True`).
 Show progress bar.

 ## Examples